ashiwanikumar/rhcsa/Accessing the Command Line Using the Desktop.md

 #### Outcomes

-Log in to your cloud machine  as kiosk using pa55#AQ as the password.
+Log in to your cloud machine  [Access Cloud Server ](https://lab.redhat.com/sandbox)

 To print the present working directory.
 Run **`pwd`** command